 I know it would be so much easier if they only could.

 Don’t Take the Lazy Route

-People also love to try and make pricing your desserts simple by saying, “Take your ingredients and multiply them by 2… 3… 4… or at least 5…. “
+People also love to try to make pricing your desserts simple by saying, “Take your ingredients and multiply them by 2… 3… 4… or at least 5…. “

 Please don’t do that.

 When you are off and running and you can see a pattern in your own costs and time.
-Then, you might be able to get away with a shortcut or two, OCCASIONALLY, in a pinch… but not today.
+Then, you might get away with a shortcut or two, OCCASIONALLY, in a pinch… but not today.